 Compliance in Compensation Reporting

-It’s important for employers to report accurate member information in compliance with the Public Employees' Retirement Law (PERL) Government (Gov.) Code and California Code of Regulations (CCR).
-This ensures accurate retirement benefits for our members and their beneficiaries.
+Compliance with the Public Employees' Retirement Law (PERL), Government (Gov.), Code and California Code of Regulations (CCR) requires employers to accurately report member information to ensure retirement benefits are correctly calculated.
 Retirement benefits are calculated based on a member's years of service credit, age at retirement, and final compensation (average salary for a defined period of employment).
 Inaccurate reporting of compensation can cause inaccurate calculation of retirement benefits that may result in underpayment or overpayment for both members and employers.

 Audit Compliance & Resolution